milovanovic/sdf-fft/README.md

 * `SDFFFTTester` - contains useful test functions for testing sdf-fft generator.
 Common tester is used for radix 2 and radix 2<sup>2</sup> design.
 * `SDFFFTRunTimeTester` - contains test function which tests run time configurable fft size.
 Common tester is used for radix 2, radix 2<sup>2</sup> and radix 2<sup>2</sup> module which provides full run time configurability.
 * `TesterUtils.scala` - contains useful helper functions for testers such as `getTone`, `getRandSignal`, `calc_sqnr,` plot functions etc.
-* `FFTWithWindowingBlockSpec` - tests fft block with windowing, simple test example with `AXI4StreamModel` and `AXI4MasterModel`

 Some test examples described above are written for both `FixedPoint` and `DspReal` Chisel data type.
 The `DspReal` Chisel data type has been used to simulate golden model of the proposed generator.